mactul/powermake/README.md

 ## Advantages of PowerMake

-PowerMake is made to make the developper experience easier, faster and more enjoyable.
+PowerMake is made to make the developer experience easier, faster and more enjoyable.
-PowerMake is a breeze for the developpers that hate the oppacity and lack of quality of life features of CMake.
+PowerMake is a breeze for the developers that hate the opacity and lack of quality of life features of CMake.
 Here are some of the reasons why:

 - Very easy to read makefiles
-  - Your makefile will just be a small python script that can be read from top to bottom, even by someone that have never used PowerMake.
+  - Your makefile will just be a small python script that can be read from top to bottom, even by someone who has never used PowerMake.
   - No more huge GNU Makefiles, makefile.am or CMakeLists.txt that are impossible to read.

 - Cross-Platform: